Son of Saul: Plot

-The next morning during roll call, Miklós finds Saul and tells him that he needs a replacement body, similar to the one Saul has taken.
-The prisoners are then summoned into the crematorium to get back to work, where they discover that Biederman and his unit have been murdered by the SS.
-Abraham starts a riot with the other prisoners and they attack the SS guards, starting the rebellion.
-After managing to escape from the crematorium, Saul retrieves the boy's corpse and escapes to the woods with Braun and few other prisoners.
-When they reach a river, Saul finds a chance to bury the body, only to discover that Braun is a fraud when he can't recite the Kaddish.
-When he hears the guards approaching, Saul tries to carry the body across the river.
-Unable to manage the current with the added weight, he loses his grasp on the sack and is pulled out of the river by Rabbi Frankel as the corpse floats away.
-When the prisoners arrive at a shed in the forest, they start to discuss a plan to join the Polish resistance.
-Saul notices a young peasant boy peeking into the shed and smiles at him, the only time he is shown with a smile.
-The boy runs away, and makes it a short distance before an SS officer grabs and silences him as guards run past in the direction of the shed.
-When they have all passed, the officer releases him, and the boy runs into the woods as the sound of gunfire echoes behind him.
+The next morning, the prisoners are summoned into the crematorium to get back to work, where they discover that Biederman and his unit have been murdered.
+Abraham rallies the other prisoners and attack the SS guards, starting the rebellion.
+During the commotion, Saul retrieves the boy's corpse and escapes to the woods with Braun and few other prisoners.
+He prepares to bury the boy by a river, only to discover that Braun is a fraud when he cannot recite the Kaddish.
+Hearing the guards approaching, Saul tries to carry the body across the river, but loses his grasp and is pulled out of the water by Rabbi Frankel as the corpse floats away.
+The prisoners then hide at a shed in a forest and start to discuss a plan to join the Polish resistance.
+Saul notices a young peasant boy peeking into the shed and smiles for the only time in the story.
+The boy runs away before an SS officer grabs and silences him as guards approach the shed.
+The officer then releases him, and the boy runs into the woods as the sound of gunfire echoes behind him.